ophelialabs/ophelialabs.github.io/docs/src/index.md

 12. Him: "This may be our last chance" [(1)](https://ophelialabs.github.io/dev/02_medical/#Last-Chance)
 13. Him: "Turn that shit off"
     - Sounded like heart rate monitor beeping
-    - Accompanied by the "feeling" of being strapped to a bed and briefly being able to see under the bottom of a headset
+    - Accompanied by the "feeling" of being strapped to a bed with restricted movement and briefly being able to see under the bottom of a headset.
-    - Followed by the [AI visualization](https://github.com/ophelialabs/Platform/blob/main/fluent/cmd_cntr2/wwwroot/assets/app/221E99F5-3D39-405D-B593-E46C0321336B_1_102_a.jpeg) (12 planes then main)
+    - Followed by the [AI visualization](https://github.com/ophelialabs/Platform/blob/main/fluent/cmd_cntr2/wwwroot/assets/app/221E99F5-3D39-405D-B593-E46C0321336B_1_102_a.jpeg) (12 planes then main).
+Was awake and laying in bed between 11am and 2pm.
 15. Him: "Find out what kind of Doctor they are"
 16. Him (3/10/26 🕔 05:50): "Make sure the place is clean"
 17. Her: "[Not unless he is psychic](https://google.com)": In Progress